raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_3.md

 **You may need a mentor at your Dojo to help you with this step!**

+If you do not have a device available (your own or one from your Dojo), and the emulator isn't on your computer already, then you need to install it.

-Depending on what you yourself have or what's available at your Dojo, you may need to install the emulator, set up your own device or a Dojo device, or do nothing at all if the Dojo already has devices set up.
+Otherwise, you can set up your own device or a Dojo device, or if the Dojo already has devices set up, move on to coding.

-If you need to do either kind of setup, click on the appropriate link and follow the App Inventor team's instructions.
-Once you've done that, come back to the Sushi Cards.
+If you need to do either kind of setup, click on the right link on the App Inventor website and follow the instructions there.
+Once you've finished setting up, come back to these Sushi Cards.

 --- /collapse ---